MatheusCosta616/MatheusCosta616/README.md

 Full Stack developer focused on technologies such as **Spring Boot (Java), Micronaut (Java), React (JavaScript), Vue.js (JavaScript)**, and relational databases (**SQL**).
 I worked as an independent developer and also as a Full Stack developer at **Braxxy Software & Projects**.

 I have been studying programming for over five years, having completed two technical courses at **ETEC Parque Belém**, where I built my foundation.
 Currently, I am pursuing a **Bachelor's degree in Software Engineering at FIAP** to gain deeper knowledge and expertise in the field.

-I am always striving to grow and improve in the area I am passionate about, constantly overcoming challenges and getting better every day.
 <br>
 ---
 <div align="left">